 Samuel Johnson (English author)

-Understanding the writer’s perspective starts with understanding the conscious choice that goes behind every word that he pens down.
-For that, we must be aware of the tools and techniques that are at his disposal and the ones that he frequently falls back on to bind us in a spell of words, phrases and sentences through his creations.
+Understanding the writer’s perspective starts with understanding the conscious choice that goes behind every word that he pens.
+For that, we must be aware of the tools and techniques that are at his disposal and the ones that he frequently falls back on to bind us in a spell of words, phrases, and sentences through his creations.

 Literary terms: what are they?

-Simply put, literary terms are names given to the various techniques, tools and devices that the writers use in their works to produce a targeted feeling, sensation, or special effects in the narration - especially used while composing a critique or analyses of literature.
-The literary devices, tools and techniques in the writer's quiver all have specific literary terms assigned to them, so they are easy to identify and explain when writing analyses or critique of the literature.
+Simply put, literary terms are names given to the various techniques, tools, and devices that the writers use in their works to produce a targeted feeling, sensation, or special effects in the narration - especially used while composing a critique or analysis of literature.
+The literary devices, tools, and techniques in the writer's quiver all have specific literary terms assigned to them, so they are easy to identify and explain when writing analyses or critiques of the literature.

-Literary terms are the ones that help us categorise the type of literary device that has been used by the writer while explaining a certain scenario or character in the narrative.
-These terms help us learn more about the writer’s perspective as well as provide us with insights about his unique writing style.
+Literary terms are the ones that help us categorize the type of literary device that has been used by the writer while explaining a certain scenario or character in the narrative.
+These terms help us learn more about the writer’s perspective as well as provide us with insights into his unique writing style.